 Meibomian Gland Expression (MGX)

 Meibomian Gland Expression (MGX) can relieve irritation and stabilize vision but also revitalize gland tissue, thus preventing eventual loss of the glands entirely.
 Performed in the office under topical anesthesia, the results of MGX are immediate for some.
 The procedure is part of a broad-based treatment strategy for difficult to treat dry eyes and is most often done when home therapy by itself (hot masks or moist heat compresses, and lid massage) fails.
 The effects of MGX may last 6-12 months if adjunctive home therapy is used to keep the oils flowing.
 Otherwise, MGX will need to be scheduled more often.
 Plan on a half-hour for the visit.
-Mild but fleeting discomfort is to be expected during the expression of each gland with cotton tip applicator and digital pressure; however, normal activities can immediately be resumed.
+Mild but fleeting discomfort is to be expected during the expression of each gland; however, normal activities can immediately be resumed.
 The fee for MGX as a stand-alone procedure is $300 for both eyes, and it is not covered by medical insurance at this time.

 Intense Pulsed Light (IPL) Therapy